 Telford Child Custody Lawyers

 Child custody is often the most contentious and emotionally-fraught aspect of any divorce proceeding, especially when it involves younger children who have close relationships with both parents.
 In addition, child custody matters can continue to create acrimonious disputes between parents for years after a divorce or separation.
 For the benefit of both children and parents, it is critical that parents reach an agreement on custody arrangements as soon as possible to prevent disruption to the children’s lives.
 When necessary, the Pennsylvania courts can decide on child custody arrangements for you and your child’s other parent.
-Whether you and your child’s other parent are attempting to reach an agreement or have submitted your child custody dispute to the courts, you need a dedicated, knowledgeable child custody lawyer who will fight to protect the interests and rights of both you and your children during the custody determination process.
+Whether you and your child’s other parent are attempting to reach an agreement or have submitted your child custody dispute to the courts, you need a dedicated, knowledgeable child custody lawyer in Telford, PA who will fight to protect the interests and rights of both you and your children during the custody determination process.

-The experienced child custody lawyers of Rubin, Glickman, Steinberg & Gifford P.C. will work with you to ensure that you understand your rights and options in a child custody proceeding.
+The experienced Telford child custody lawyers of Rubin, Glickman, Steinberg & Gifford P.C. will work with you to ensure that you understand your rights and options in a child custody proceeding.
 We will help you to work with your child’s other spouse to reach an agreement regarding child custody, if possible, so as to avoid the time, expense, and emotional strain of involving the courts.
 We will take the time to understand your goals and interests so we have all available information when trying to negotiate a child custody arrangement or when making the most persuasive argument possible before the court to get you your preferred custody arrangement that serves your child’s best interests.

-Child Custody Laws in Telford, Pennsylvania
+Child Custody Laws in PA

 Child custody involves a parent’s rights to the physical and legal control of their child and is divided into physical custody and legal custody.
 Physical custody, as the name suggests, is a parent’s right to be in physical possession of their child, while legal custody is a parent’s right to make decisions in the child’s life, including medical care, education, and religious upbringing.